Dickinson-COMP-491-492/website/docs/06-linuxSysAdmin.md

-## H/FOSS Project Tools/Structures/Communication
+## Linux System Administration

 ### Overview

-Discussion of Project Reviews; Introduction of Project Ranking & Selection; System administration and Software installation activity.
+Discussion of Project Reviews; Introduction of Project Ranking & Selection; Selection of project groupings by students; System administration and Software installation activity.

 ### Preparation and Readings